Anesthesia services are provided by U.S. Anesthesia Partners of Maryland, the same group of doctors that provide anesthesia at our local hospital.

 Who administers anesthesia?

-Anesthesia services at our facility are provided by First Colonies Anesthesia.
-One of First Colonies anesthesiologist stays with you for the procedure, monitoring important functions of your body and individually modifying your anesthetic for your safety and comfort.
+Anesthesia services at our facility are provided by U.S. Anesthesia Partners of Maryland.
+One of U.S. Anesthesia Partners of Maryland anesthesiologist stays with you for the procedure, monitoring important functions of your body and individually modifying your anesthetic for your safety and comfort.

 Recovering from anesthesia: